oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

 8. Add the first volume group  **mushop-volume-group-0**.
 This volume group consists of the boot volume of mushop-xxxx-0 VM and has cross-region replication configured to the phoenix region.

-    Select **mushop-ashburn** DRPG, navigate to **Members** in the *Resources* section, and hit **Add Member**
+    Select **mushop-ashburn-xxxxx** DRPG, Navigate to **Members** tab.Click **Add Member** to begin adding resources.

     It will show various resource types and select **Volume group**
     ![drpg resource type](./images/ashburn-resource-new-members.png)

-    - Resource Type as Volume Group
+    - Resource Type as **Volume group**
-    - Make sure to check the box **"I understand that all existing plans will be deleted"**
+    - Make sure to check the box **"I understand that I must referesh and verify all the existing plans"**
     - Select volume group **mushop-volume-group-0**
+    - Leave the remaining values as default
     - Verify and add

     ![drpg add volume group](./images/ashburn-add-vg0-new.png)

-    **mushop-ashburn** DRPG status will change to updating; wait for a few seconds.
+    **mushop-ashburn-xxxxx** DRPG status will change to updating; wait for a few seconds.
 DRPG status will change to active.You should be able to see that volume group **mushop-volume-group-0** has been added as a member.
 Refresh the DRPG page if required.
-You can monitor the status in the *Work requests* section under Resources.
+You can monitor the request's status in the **Work requests** tab and select the latest **Update DR protection group** operation.

     ![drpg volume group added](./images/ashburn-vg0-added-new.png)